xslittlegrass/CarND-Advanced-Lane-Lines/README.md

 The procedures to detect lane pixels are:
 * Select the bottom half of the image, and obtain a histogram for the intensity as a function of the X value.
-* Smooth this histogram by Gaussian filter, and identify the two peaks using the `find_peaks_cwt` from `scipy.signal`.
+* Smooth this histogram using a Gaussian filter, and identify the two peaks using the `find_peaks_cwt` from `scipy.signal`.
 These two peaks will be used as the initial position of the sliding windows for the left and right lane lines.
 * Apply a sliding window with certain width and height to the lef and right lane lines.
 Calculate the histogram in those windows, and find the centers of left and right lane lines using the `center_of_mass` function in `scipy.ndimage.measurements`.
 These new centers will be used as the position for the next sliding windows.
 * Repeat the above step and moving the sliding window up by the amount of the window height, until it reaches to the height of the image.